 When you become eligible to collect your Old Age Security (OAS) benefit at age 65, your overall income may surpass the OAS threshold.
 If that is the case, your OAS benefit may be subject to a "clawback" and you could be obliged to repay some or all of your benefit.

 In addition, your employment earnings may affect the amount of income tax you are required to pay each year.
-Depending on your situation, you may wish to adjust the amount of tax deducted from your paycheques or your pension income by completing and submitting Personal Tax Credits Return forms (available from the Canada Revenue Agency).
+Depending on your situation, you may wish to adjust the amount of tax deducted from your paycheques or your pension income by completing and submitting Personal Tax Credits Return forms (available from CIBC Mellon) to the payer.

 Overall, the impact of returning to work after retirement can be beneficial to your finances as well as to your transition into retirement.
-The sense of contributing to society that comes from working is known to have a positive impact on individuals of all ages.
-In addition, the skills and experience that older workers bring to the workforce are invaluable.
+The skills and experience that older workers bring to the workforce are invaluable.
 Even if working in retirement is not an option, volunteering and mentoring may be right for you.
 In either case, you may find it worthwhile to consider post-retirement employment as part of your overall retirement plan.